TheOdinProject/curriculum/frameworks/angular.md

 While there are many positives to choosing Angular there are some drawbacks.

 - Because of its coupling to Typescript you will need to learn that to really grok Angular.
 Any examples you see online will be written in it and any support you'll receive from the community will probably assume you're using Typescript
-- Angular makes good use of the command line.
-So you'll need to delve into the Angular CLI
+- Angular makes good use of the command line so you'll need to delve into the Angular CLI
 - The Node Package Manager(npm) is used extensively so you'll need a firm grasp of that
 - Tests can become very complex but essential when the app grows so you need a solid understanding of test principles